vincentarelbundock/Rdatasets/doc/datasets/rst/OrchardSprays.rst

    100 bees into the chamber for two hours, and then measuring the decrease in volume of the solutions in the various cells.

-   An *8 x 8* Latin square design was used and the treatments were coded as follows:
+   An ``8 \times 8`` Latin square design was used and the treatments were coded as follows:

    = ==================================
    A highest level of lime sulphur
    B next highest level of lime sulphur
    .
    .
    .
    G lowest level of lime sulphur
    H no lime sulphur
    = ==================================